The Gut Shot - Shot Placement on Deer

-Peter Jones considers Shot Placement on Deer and looks at the consequences of a Gut Shot.
+Professional Deer Stalker Peter Jones considers Shot Placement on Deer and looks at the consequences of a poorly placed Gut Shot.

-The aim of any outing hunting deer is a clean kill, and perhaps the most dreaded result of any outing and the cause of most apprehension amongst hunters is a wounded animal.
+The aim of any outing hunting deer is a clean, humane kill, and perhaps the most dreaded result of any outing and the cause of most apprehension amongst those new to hunting, is a wounded animal.

-Many lines have been written providing hunters with guidance on where to find the ‘sweet spot’ and in the UK this is traditionally the heart/lung broadside shot.
-I always say to beginners “on a broadside deer draw your vertical cross hair up the fore leg and place your horizontal cross hair half way up the body”, along with a diagram this will usually suffice.
+Many lines have been written providing hunters with guidance on where to find the ‘sweet spot’ and in the UK this is traditionally the heart/lung broadside shot. also known as a 'cavity shot'.
+To find this ideal shot placement, I always recommend to beginners that on a broadside deer the hunter should draw their vertical cross hair up the fore leg and place the horizontal cross hair half way up the body, along with a diagram such as the one above, this will usually suffice.

-Just occasionally however things do not go right and amongst the ‘least right’ is the ‘Gut Shot’.
+Just occasionally however, things go wrong and in the worst case scenarios this can result in a gut-shot.
 On a broadside animal this is usually when a shot has been placed too far back toward the hind quarters and too low.
 If too far back and high the spine will be severed and recovery will not be too difficult due to the animals collapse.
 However with a low shot the beast will not bleed out and will receive no damage to the nervous system, instead all the trauma will be absorbed by the gut.

 (Above: The tragic consequences of a Gut Shot)